London's weather, traffic and gas prices for Wednesday | CBC News

 London's weather, traffic and gas prices for Wednesday

-Thank you Luciano Veronese for this photo of a late fall swim.
+Thank you Judith Mackay for this photo of Scout the Merle Blue Border Collie.

 Weather